The Do’s and Don’ts of driving in snow

-Winter often involves slippery roads, limited visibility and icy conditions.
-With much talk of snow in the news this week, we wanted to share a few tips about driving in the snow.
+Winter often involves slippery roads, limited visibility and icy conditions so we wanted to share a few tips about driving in the snow.

 But first, if the weather is particularly bad, then simply don’t drive at all.
 Some conditions are not worth the risk.
 Likewise, if your car is not prepared for snowy driving, then leave it at home.